The Charlotte Museum: History

 In the early 2000s, a group of Auckland lesbians set out up an Archive Group where they wrote down and recorded their stories and encouraged their friends to do the same.
 These records were then sent to what was then called Lesbian and Gay Archive New Zealand (LAGANZ), now the Kawe Mahara Queer Archives Aotearoa.
 Dr Miriam Saphia CNZM was a member of the archive group and travelled to Wellington in 2004 for a conference, taking several items with her - quilts made from lesbian t-shirts and her badge collection - with the intention of gifting them to LAGANZ.
-However these items were turned away by LAGANZ, because theyare a predominantly document archive, so were not able to hold or care for objects in their collection.
-This resulted in tangible and visible lesbian culture at threat of being permanently lose.
-The Archive Group went on to change the status of lesbian culture in public history at a time when there were almost no accessible public records on lesbian life.
-Subsequently in resposne to LAGANZ's position the Charlotte Museum Trust was set up by Miriam Saphira, Nicola Jackson, Christine Hammerton and Paula Wallis in 2007 to preserve and build up lesbian sapphic histories.This charitable trust emerged on 7 May 2007 in recognition of the Charlotte Museum being an organisation that benefits the public at large.
+However these items were turned away by LAGANZ, because they are a predominantly document archive, so were not able to hold or care for objects in their collection.
+This resulted in tangible and visible lesbian culture at threat of being permanently lost.
+The Arch ive Group went on to change the status of lesbian culture in public history at a time when there were mostly no accessible public records on lesbian life.
+Subsequently in response to LAGANZ's position the Charlotte Museum Trust was set up by Miriam Saphira, Nicola Jackson, Christine Hammerton and Paula Wallis in 2007 to preserve and build up lesbian histories.This charitable trust emerged on 7 May 2007 in recognition of the Charlotte Museum being an organisation that benefits the public at large.

+In 2008, the Charlotte Museum Trust published a book "Remember Us: Women Who Love Women, from Sappho to Gay Liberation" edited by Miriam Saphira.
+It is an overview of lesbian history and culture, with a particular focus on New Zealand and Pacific lesbian history.

 The ethos of the museum was to represent the lives of ordinary lesbian women, not just the famous and well known.
 The Charlotte Museum is named after Charlotte Prime (Ngāpuhi) and Charlotte Smith (Ngāpuhi), two lesbian women who were regular members of the KG Club. and activily involved in community.
-It was decided to use their name to reflect the museum's purpose to celebrate the lives of ordinary lesbian sapphics.
+It was decided to use their name to reflect the museum's purpose to celebrate the lives of ordinary lesbians.
 Its first physical location was in Surrey Crescent, Grey Lynn, in 2008, a year after the Charlotte Museum Trust had been established.
 In 2010, the museum relocated to Linwood Ave, Mt Albert then in 2014 it moved to 8a Bentinck Street in New Lynn and then to its current location at 1a Howe Street, Freemans Bay in June 2023.
 The museum relies on public funding and donations to keep operating.